olcf/olcf-user-docs/systems/rhea_user_guide.rst

 The first 512 nodes make up the *rhea* partition, where each node contains two 8-core 2.0 GHz Intel Xeon processors with Intel’s Hyper-Threading (HT) Technology and 128GB of main memory.
 Each CPU in this partition features 8 physical cores, for a total of 16 physical cores per node.
+With Intel\ |R|
-With Intel® Hyper-Threading Technology enabled, each node has 32 logical cores capable of executing 32 hardware threads for increased parallelism.
+Hyper-Threading Technology enabled, each node has 32 logical cores capable of executing 32 hardware threads for increased parallelism.